storj-archived/blog/content/post/engineering/development-update-18-from-storj-labs.md

 **In our next post, we plan to share updates on:**

-* Our efforts around working to provide other secure cryptographic options besides elliptic curve P-256, including adding support for Ed25519.
 * Wrapping up the invoicing work so that we can generate invoices for clients.
 * The first iteration of Libuplink for our V3 library in golang!
 This will allow partners and clients to integrate with our services programmatically.
 * Writing tests and fixing bugs for our data repair system.
 This is how we ensure files don't get lost on the network because of node churn and other factors.